 Dani grouped the material belonging to this complex into three "cultural - and possibly chronological periods".
 Period I "should be dated sometime in the second half of the second millennium B.C.".
 To period II he assigned a duration of two centuries, i.e., the 10th and 9th centuries B.C.
-Period III according to him falls into the 8th - 7th centuries B.C.
-The reason for the dating of the last period is that Dani observes distinct affinities with the material from Charsada (6th - 4th centuries B.C.), but he considers the grave goods from Timargarha to be more primitive and, therefore, a little earlier.
+Period III according to him falls into the 8th - 7th centuries B.C.2 The reason for the dating of the last period is that Dani observes distinct affinities with the material from Charsada (6th - 4th centuries B.C.), but he considers the grave goods from Timargarha to be more primitive and, therefore, a little earlier.

-It is interesting to compare the statements made by Stacul.
-He, too, grouped the graves from Bulkara II, Loebanr I and Katelai I into three periods with all the graves containing iron objects assigned to period III, though in many other aspects there is a considerable difference.
+It is interesting to compare the statements made by Stacul.3 He, too, grouped the graves from Bulkara II, Loebanr I and Katelai I into three periods with all the graves containing iron objects assigned to period III, though in many other aspects there is a considerable difference.
 Stacul lays stress on the analogies with pottery recovered from the deepest levels at Charsada (6th - 4th centuries B.C.).

-sical anthropologist working with hill my attention to this object, and I saw before the coming of the Pashtuns included at least one component which had its home in Western Turkestan, i.e., in the area now called Kazakhstan and Middle Asia by Soviet scholars.
-In this respect I am perfectly in accord with Litvinskij, and therefore have sought analogies between the Bronze Age cultures of Middle Asia and the Gandhara Grave Complex.
+sical anthropologist working with him

+My own opinion had been that the Dardic tribes settled in this area before the coming of the Pashtuns included at least one component which had its home in Western Turkestan, i.e., in the area now called Kazakhstan and Middle Asia by Soviet scholars.4 In this respect I am perfectly in accord with Litvinskij5, and therefore have sought analogies between the Bronze Age cultures of Middle Asia and the Gandhara Grave Complex.
 I believe that these will be forthcoming in the next years.
 Here, only two examples may be mentioned.